Charles Osborne (music writer): Life and career

 Osborne was born in Brisbane, Australia.
-He taught himself to play the piano and at aged 18 he began singing lessons.
+He taught himself to play the piano and at age 18 he began singing lessons.

-Osborne's father hailed originally from Devon and his mother was from Vienna, a fact to which he attributes his lifelong love of opera.
+Osborne's father hailed originally from Devon and his mother was from Vienna, a fact to which he attributed his lifelong love of opera.
 He went to school locally, then studied at the University of Queensland.
 Osborne then worked in literary and musical journalism and in repertory theatre in Australia and Britain, where he settled permanently in 1953.
 He played the role of Front Gunner Foxlee in the film The Dam Busters (1955), and acted in many plays across the UK including Black Coffee by Agatha Christie, which he later adapted as a novel.

 From 1958, he was assistant editor of The London Magazine, founded by John Lehmann, which publishes poems, short stories and literary reviews.
 Osborne himself wrote poetry from an early age.
 He published three collections of poetry, including Swansong in 1968.